The404Studios/Kenshi-Online/README.md

 We welcome contributions to improve Kenshi Online!
 Whether you're fixing bugs, adding features, or improving documentation:

-1. Fork the repository
+1. Fork the repository (`git clone https://github.com/YOUR_USERNAME/Kenshi-Online.git cd Kenshi-Online`)
-2. Create your feature branch (`git checkout -b https://github.com/The404Studios/Kenshi-Online.git`)
+2. Create your feature branch (`git checkout -b your-feature-name origin/pr`)
-3. Commit your changes (`git commit -m https://github.com/The404Studios/Kenshi-Online.git'`)
+3. Commit your changes (`git add . git commit -m "Describe your changes here"'`)
-4. Push to the branch (`git push origin https://github.com/The404Studios/Kenshi-Online.git`)
+4. Push to the branch (`git push origin your-feature-name`)
 5. Open a Pull Request

 there is no guidelines to this.